fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 it ourselves.
 Let’s hope the rendering engines will improve at some point in future.
 Until then, we have two options:

-1. Ignore the baseline troubles and focus just on the basics
+a) Ignore the baseline troubles and focus just on the basics<br>
-2. Put significant effort to make your website stand out
+b) Put significant effort to make your website stand out

 Since you’ve read all the way down to conclusion, I bet you might like the option two a bit more.